-Regulation of use 80. in or near public places of instruments producing or reproducing sound.
-[4, 22 of 1947]
+Regulation 80. of use in or near public places of instruments producing or reproducing sound.

 - (1) No person shall, unless he has been authorized so to do by a permit issued by any officer of police of a rank not below the grade of Assistant Superintendent, or otherwise than in accordance with such conditions as may be attached to such permit, use or operate or cause or permit any other person to use or operate any gramophone, loudspeaker, megaphone, amplifier or other instrument automatically, mechanically or electrically producing, reproducing or amplifying sound - (a) in any public place, or - (b) in any other place in such manner or circumstances that the sound so produced, reproduced or amplified is audible in any public place: